scandum/quadsort/README.md

 In this benchmark it becomes clear why quicksort is often preferred above a traditional mergesort, it has fewer comparisons for ascending, generic, and descending order data.
 However, it performs worse than quadsort on all tests except for generic order and ascending tiles.
-If quadsort was to ignore stability it would beat quicksort on all tests.

 Benchmark: quadsort vs qsort (mergesort) small arrays
 -----------------------------------------------------